msoe-sisyphus-sd/msoe-sis-wiki/Mood-Lighting-Feature-Extraction-in-PyAudioAnalysis.md

 # Introduction
 The following is the names of each feature in the audio feature vector provided by pyAudioAnalysis.
-A description of what each of these features are is provided by the pyAudioAnalysis here: https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction
+A description of what each of these features are is provided by the pyAudioAnalysis [here](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction).
+Note that the calculation of all of these features is done in the ShortTermFeature.py file [here](https://github.com/tyiannak/pyAudioAnalysis/blob/master/pyAudioAnalysis/ShortTermFeatures.py)

 # Feature Names
 | Feature Names |